Gioachino Greco: Legacy

 Greco was a remarkable chess player who lived during the era between Ruy López de Segura and François-André Danican Philidor.
 At that early date, no great corpus of chess knowledge had yet been amassed.
-It is for this reason that Greco's games should be understood as those of a brilliant inventor and pioneer rather than as guides to sound play.
+It is for this reason that Greco's games should be understood as those of an inventor and pioneer.
 They are also valuable examples of the Italian Romantic school of chess, in which and are eschewed in favour of aggressive attacks on the opponent's king.
 Greco paved the way for many of the attacking legends of the Romantic era, such as Philidor, Adolf Anderssen, and Paul Morphy.

 Mikhail Botvinnik considered Greco to be the first professional chess player.
 Other chess writers from the early period of modern chess had professional occupations, except Paolo Boi, who was wealthy through inheritance, and Giulio Cesare Polerio, who was a servant to a wealthy family.
 Greco, however, relied on chess to make a living.

 Greco's innovation to record entire games is perhaps his greatest legacy.
 Although his manuscripts were initially kept privately by his patrons, they would eventually become public; in 1656, years after his death, one of Greco's now-lost manuscripts was adapted as The Royall Game of Chesse-Play by Francis Beale in London.
 Beale's book—and others like it—helped Greco's work reach a much larger audience than had his predecessors'.
-In particular, Le Jeu Des Eschets, published in Paris 1669 became the principal source for the later English editions by William Lewis (1819) and Louis Hoffmann (1900).
+In particular, Le Jeu Des Eschets, published in Paris 1669, became the principal source for the later English editions by William Lewis (1819) and Louis Hoffmann (1900).

 Games (as published by Beale) were not described in notation; rather, the movement of each piece was described in English, for example: